How to Get an FFL in Florida

 - Not convicted of a misdemeanor crime of domestic violence

-- Have premises for conducting business (can be home-based in Pennsylvania)
+- Have premises for conducting business (can be home-based in Florida)

 - Not prohibited from possessing firearms under federal, state, or local law

-- Pennsylvania does not require a separate state firearms dealer license — your federal FFL is sufficient
+- Florida does not require a separate state firearms dealer license — your federal FFL is sufficient

-- You will need a Pennsylvania Sales Tax license from the PA Department of Revenue
+- Obtain a Florida Sales Tax Certificate from the Florida Department of Revenue (no state income tax in Florida)

 FFL Types & Cost Breakdown

 The type of FFL you apply for depends on your intended business activities.
-Most Pennsylvania gun stores apply for a Type 01 license.
-Pawn shops with firearms choose Type 02.
+Most Florida gun stores apply for a Type 01 license.
+Since Florida has no state dealer fee, your costs stay close to the federal minimums.

 | Type | Description | Initial Fee (3 Yr) | Renewal Fee (3 Yr) | Common Use |